dnwang1011/2dots1lineNew/docs/STARTUP_INSTRUCTIONS.md

 ## Starting Dependencies

+### Prerequisite: Start Docker

+Before proceeding, ensure Docker is running on your system.
+Follow these steps:

+1. **Open Docker**:
+   - On macOS, open the Docker application from your Applications folder or search for "Docker" in Spotlight.
+   - Wait for Docker to fully start.
+You should see the Docker icon in the menu bar.

+2. **Verify Docker is Running**:
+   - Open a terminal and run:
+     ```bash
+     docker ps
+     ```
+   - If Docker is running, this command will list any active containers.
+If Docker is not running, you'll see an error message.

+3. **Proceed with Starting Dependencies**:
+   - Once Docker is running, you can continue with the instructions below.

 ### Option 1: Using Docker Compose (Recommended)

 If you have a `docker-compose.yml` file, start all dependencies with: